A Video of completed project

 The glass just laid in place shown here.

 And mounted in place with the varnished wood strips screwed into the frame with #2 brass wood screws.

 A back view of the balance, where you can see my reflection.
 The plumb bob is suspended from a thread and is used to level the balance.

 A closeup of the internal parts that I made in this blog.
 In this picture the front glass door has been removed so you can get a better view.

 So the main part of the project has been completed.
-Check out the video I added at the top of this blog that shows how the Steampunk Balance is used.
+Check out the video that was added at the top of this blog showing how the Steampunk Balance is used.
 I have ordered some brass weights from eBay that I will be using with the balance.
-I also need to fabricate some 0.2 and 0.5 gram weights to complete the set.
+Some smaller weights need to fabricate these being 0.2 and 0.5 gram.
 I will make a weight holder of some kind at some point as well.
 Finally a matching tweezers will be made for use in handling the weights.
 All this will be added these to this bog when that is all completed.
 For these steps I started a separate post here.
 This one was getting overly long.